Eddking-QS/Eddking-QS/README.md

 ### Web Development

--   **Cookie Monster Portfolio Website:** A simple portfolio website for your favourite cookie monster, designed with basic HTML and CSS.
+-   Cookie Monster Portfolio Website: A simple portfolio website for your favourite cookie monster, designed with basic HTML and CSS.
 Check out the [project repository](https://github.com/Eddking-QS/HTML-Mini-Project-CookieMonster) for more details.

--   **CatPhotoApp:** A simple web page about cats, built using only HTML.
-Check out the [project repository](https://github.com/Eddking-QS/HTML-Mini_Projects-CatPhotoApp) for more details.

       </div>